Detection and Localization of Melanoma Skin Cancer in Histopathological Whole Slide Images: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed a CNN-based method to classify patches and create a localization map to detect and segment lesions in skin WSI and to identify patients with melanoma.
+Computational pathology systems may assist pathologists by providing automatic diagnosis and locating regions of interest.
+In this work, we proposed a CNN-based method to classify patches and create a localization map to detect and segment lesions in whole slide images from skin biopsies and identify patients with melanoma.
 Interestingly, our method uses a single CNN network to perform lesion segmentation and do slide-level melanoma classification with one extra learned parameter.
 Models developed on lower magnification levels accurately provide slightly better patch-wise results indicating that context is important.
-Overall, the method gives promising results and demonstrates its efficacy as a diagnostic service.
+Overall, the proposed method gives promising results and demonstrates its efficacy as a diagnostic service for clinical practices.

-In future work, the method should be validated with a larger dataset.
+In future work, the proposed method should be validated with a larger dataset.
 The inclusion of tumor necrosis annotations may be beneficial as an additional diagnostic factor, as it is a vital hallmark of rapid cell proliferation.